A Better Banking Experience

 At a time when banks were consolidating and getting bigger and less personal, Brad and Michael raised $4.5 million from 97 investors and struck out on their own.
 Michael’s family history and years of personal experience meant he knew how to navigate regulatory channels, while Brad’s long experience in business, real estate and small business lending helped North American Banking Company carve its niche.

-Today, North American Banking Company has five branches in the Twin Cities with construction on the new Maple Grove branch beginning in 2022.
-North American Banking Company has grown to $950 million in assets.
+Today, North American Banking Company has six branches in the Twin Cities and has grown to $1.1 billion in assets.
 North American Banking Company is also a leading originator of automated clearing house (ACH) electronic funds transfers nationally, ranking 23rd in the country by volume in 2021.

 High tech tools and high-touch service